wframe/421_Final/README.txt

 		Note that this version of our project is glacially slow, mostly due to the stanford parser

+		If you are unable to get the parser installed or are receving java errors from python, the project can still be run by replacing line 66 in grader.py: parse_score = syntax.syntactic_score(text)
+		with:
+			parse_score = 0

 EXECUTION:
 	Run:
 		python grader.py